seamusdemora/PiFormulae/Testing-libgpiod-ver2.1.md

 I felt the `-i  --interactive` and the `-t  --toggle` options were both useful.
 In particular the `--interactive` option suggests interesting usages in scripting applications when `gpioset` is running in the background/`daemonized`.

 #### I found the `libgpiod ver 2.1` tools awkward to use in some cases, even un-usable in the case of using `gpioset` in a script.
-There is *probably* a way to overcome this limitation using the `--interactive` option, but this will be a complication.
+There is *probably* a way to overcome this limitation using the `--interactive` option (or the `--toggle` option), but this unnecessarily  complicates an otherwise simple task.

 ---